ahmed-adel-me/ATC_01101431751/README.backend.md

 ## 📄 Notes

-* Ensure MongoDB is up and running and credentials are valid
+* Ensure MongoDB and Cloudinary credentials are valid and set in `.env.local`
-* No file uploads are handled on the backend – images are stored locally via the frontend
+* Image uploads are handled via Cloudinary for scalability and CDN delivery
 * Admin vs User role enforcement is done at both route and UI level

 ---